r4victor/tenthousandmeters/content/blog/python_bts_10.md

 And this requires too much memory.

 The best thing we can do in practice is to choose a hash function that in some sense approximates a randomly generated hash function.
-Fortunately, there has been developed a number of methods to do that.
+Fortunately, there exists a number of approaches to do that.
 Before we delve into them, note that there is no need to choose a separate hash function for each possible hash table size.
 What real-world hash table implementations do instead is introduce an auxiliary hash function that maps keys to fixed-size integers, such as 32-bit or 64-bit ints, and another function that maps these integers to hash table buckets.
 Only the latter function changes when the size of the hash table changes.
 Typically, it's just the modulo operation, so that the bucket for a given key is calculated as follows:

 ```text
 hash(key) % number_of_buckets